-We are in a unique position as Chartered Physiotherapists to be able to combine our natural treatment methods with acupuncture which is available can help with the relief of acute and chronic pain, stress related problems and to help quit smoking.
+We are in a unique position as Chartered Physiotherapists to be able to combine our natural treatment methods with acupuncture which can help with the relief of acute and chronic pain, stress related problems and to help quit smoking.

 In addition, we retain the services of a traditionally trained acupuncturist who offers a holistic approach in the treatment of many conditions.

 What is acupuncture?

 Acupuncture involves the insertion of fine needles into specific points on the body.
 These may be near and distant to the area you have pain.

 Research has shown that acupuncture causes the brain to produce natural pain relieving and anti inflammatory chemicals.
 It helps prevent the pain messages reaching the brain.
 Acupuncture has been shown to relax tight muscles and tissues.

 Many people gain relief from acupuncture, but it does not work for everybody, or all conditions.

 It is safe when practised by qualified practitioners.